esaracin/compressive-sensing-cocktail-party-problem/code/README.md

 		python3 reconstruct_signal.py ../data/mixes/eastwood_graham_mix.wav 2 500

+data/:

+	Any mixes used for testing, along with their ground truths, are located in this directory.
+Mixes include Eastwood and Graham talking over each other, as well as several samples from the Interspeech 2006 Source Separation Competition.

 sox:
 	The command line program sox was used to mix two .wav files into an single output .wav file, as below.